-“Enough!”
-I said sternly, giving them the look that reminded them that I was still their teacher.
+“Hey!”
+I barked, giving them the look that reminded them that I was still their teacher.

 The boys scurried off and ten minutes later they were back for round two.
 After about round seven, it was getting pretty late.
 The boys couldn’t drink much more soda and they needed to be getting home soon.
 They were looking pretty beat when they came out of the store for the eighth time and were sort of just going through the motions by this point.

 “Hey old man, why don’t you…I don’t know, go fly a kite.”
 Jesus said lazily, fresh out of insults.
-I think Gustavo was about to throw some ice on me when a man stepped out from around the corner wearing a Santa suit with shiny black boots and black, Gucci leather gloves.
+I think Gustavo was about to throw some ice on me when a I heard loud, clogging footsteps and a man stepped out from around the corner wearing a Santa suit with shiny black boots and black, Gucci leather gloves.